ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vrops_monitoring_by_smtp/guide.en-gb.md

 Once completed, you should find your alert in the previous summary.

-All that's left to do is to check that your alert is working properly by verifying that the emails are being received correctly.
+Finally, check that your alert is working properly by verifying that the emails are being received correctly.

 ![ResultAlert](images/vrops_result_alert.png)